andrew-edwards/csas-latex/README.md

 Partly from doing Redbanded Rockfish formatting edits:

-\sum seemed to cause encoding issues in the final .pdf, so have created
+1.\sum seemed to cause encoding issues in the final .pdf, so have created

 	\renewcommand{\sum}{{\mathlarger{\mathlarger{\mathlarger{\Sigma}}}}}

 as a workaround, which isn't ideal but works.
 Can't use in $..$.
 Needs \usepackage{relsize}

-To test the Web Accessibility (in Adobe Acrobat XI Pro):
+2.To test the encoding part of Web Accessibility (in Adobe Acrobat XI Pro):

 View-Tools-Accessibility (Alt V T A)